TheExtensionLab/Blog/_posts/2015-10-06-adding-a-custom-attribute-to-theextensionlab-mega-menu.markdown

 If you upload a few icons to your categories and refresh the homepage you should end up with something like below, which is the finished product.

 ![Icon Menu](../../../../../assets/images/menuattributes/icon-menu.jpg "Icon Menu")

+The full code from this blogpost is avaliable at : [https://github.com/TheExtensionLab/MegaMenuAdditionalAttributes](https://github.com/TheExtensionLab/MegaMenuAdditionalAttributes)

 ***Quick Summary:***